 Gideon Lewis-Kraus grew up in New Jersey and graduated from Stanford.
 He writes reportage and criticism and is the author of the digressive travel memoir A Sense of Direction as well as the Kindle Single No Exit.
 He is a writer at large at the New York Times Magazine, a contributing editor at Harper's magazine, and a contributing writer at WIRED magazine.
 Gideon co-edited, with Arnie Eisen, Philip Rieff's Sacred Order/Social Order III, and edited Richard Rorty's Philosophy as Cultural Politics.
-He is a fellow at New America.
+He teaches nonfiction in the Graduate Writing Program at Columbia.
 He has lived in San Francisco, Berlin (where he was a 2007–8 Fulbright Fellow), and Shanghai, and now lives in Brooklyn with his wife and son.

 NPR's Weekend Edition